PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 $ make
 $ make check
 ```
 * I did get an error in the testph5diff.sh test but this just tests error output against a saved text file so you can skip with make -i check.
-Possibly the MPI gives a different error output then what HDF is looking for.
+Possibly the MPI gives a different error output than what HDF is looking for.
 ```
 $ make install
 $ make install check